 “A lot of the shops we are gunning for are using other materials.
 They already have a router but they are not familiar with HDU,” he says.

-DUNA has been in the United States since 2001 and its sales are “doing really well,” says Burnett.
-“It is not easy to get sign makers to switch (materials) but little by little we are chipping away and it is working.”
+DUNA has been in the United States since 2001.
+“It is not easy to get sign makers to switch (materials) but little by little we are chipping away and it is working,” Burnett adds.

 Foam board typically comes with different surfaces, sandwiched around foam.

-“It is extremely lightweight and relatively inexpensive compared to other options, such as wood veneer products and PVCs,” says Bill VanHorn, director of sales for The Gilman Brothers Company.
+“It is extremely lightweight and relatively inexpensive compared to other options, such as wood veneer products and PVCs,” says Bill VanHorn, The Gilman Brothers Company.

 “That is what is allowing retailers to look at displays and signage they couldn’t do before,” says Vanhorn.